hack-technicolor/hack-technicolor/docs/Recovery.md

 #### RTFD via the web interface

-!!! note
-    This RTFD method is not available if:
+!!! note "This RTFD method is not available if..."
 	- the web interface is corrupt and not accessible
 	- the gateway bootloops or fails to boot properly
 	- the `userfs` or `rootfs_data` jffs2 filesystem is full

 1. Browse to the gateway web interface.
 2. Click gateway.
 The gateway page appears.